paulozip/arauto/README.md

 **If you want to collaborate with this project**, all you need to do is fork this repository, make new additions and modifications, and open a PR.
 I will validate it ASAP.

 # A big thank you
-This project would not be possible without (Streamlit)[https://github.com/streamlit/streamlit]: an awesome tool to build ML tools.
-Please refer to their Github repository to know further, or you can also (check their blog post)[https://towardsdatascience.com/coding-ml-tools-like-you-code-ml-models-ddba3357eace]
+This project would not be possible without [Streamlit](https://github.com/streamlit/streamlit): an awesome tool to build ML tools.
+Please refer to their Github repository to know further, or you can also [check their blog post](https://towardsdatascience.com/coding-ml-tools-like-you-code-ml-models-ddba3357eace)